jeffreytse/jekyll-jeffreytse-blog/_posts/2022-11-25-the-handbook-of-software-architecture.md

 - Consistency
   - It refers to guarantee that all data that is written to the database will confirm to defined schema and constraints at the time of saving the data.
+  - 2 Categories
+    - Transaction Consistency (i.e. ACID)
+    - Data Consistency
+      - Distributed storage of data is the only reason for consistency
+      - In distributed systems, consistency refers to data consistency in multi-replica problems.
 - Isolation
   - It refers to the ability of a database to isolate data among transactions providing an independent view of the data.